hack2skill/goc3/README.md

 #### Step6: Be active in our discord server

 #### Step7: Compete with others by making a PR in our repository
+Step 7.1: Fork the main repository <br/>
+Step 7.2: Delete the problem statement folders you are not working on <br/>
+Step 7.3: Upload the video of its working in the main folder and files in the problem statement folder <br/>
+Step 7.4: Send pull request to the repository <br/>
+***

 #### Step8: Give your Feedbacks